Code-Institute-Submissions/Nomnivore-website/TESTING.md

         regardless of the users location on the site.
     2. All clickable links have an animation on them to indicate to the user that there is an action associated with it.
     3. The navbar indicates the location on the site by changing the color of the current active link.
+    4. The navbar changes to a hamburger menu on mobile.

 3. As a First Time Visitor, I want to look for testimonials to find out how skilled Kim is.